Advice on planning permission

 In Ireland the process of getting planning permission to build a house or anything may seem mysterious and complex and you will find a lot of conflicting advice on the matter.

-I am not going to reproduce here information about time scales, procedures or rights, as this is covered quite well in the advice sheets offered by the Department of the Environment.
-Click here for their guides on Planning Permission, Building a house, works to existing house or planning permission for businesses.
+I am not going to reproduce here information about time scales, procedures or rights, as this is covered quite well in the advice sheets offered by The Department of Housing, Local Government and Heritage.
+Click on the links for their guides on Planning Permission, Building a house, works to existing house or planning permission for businesses.